 Lures, Bait, and Equipment Regulations for fishing the Great Smoky Mountains National Park

-Fishing is permitted only by the use of one hand-held rod.
+Smoky Mountain fly fishing is permitted only by the use of one hand-held rod.
 Only artificial flies or lures with a single hook may be used.
 Dropper flies may be used.
 Up to two flies on a leader.
 Use or possession of any form of fish bait or liquid scent other than artificial flies or lures on or along any park stream while in possession of fishing tackle is prohibited.
 Prohibited baits include, but are not limited to, minnows (live or preserved), worms, corn, cheese, bread, salmon eggs, pork rinds, liquid scents and natural baits found along streams.
 Use or possession of double, treble, or gang hooks is prohibited.
 Fishing tackle and equipment, including creels and fish in possession, are subject to inspection by authorized personnel.
 Choose the Little Valley Mountain Resort for relaxing Smoky Mountain vacations and fishing trips.
 We are known for our exceptional Smoky Mountain cabin rentals.